kiki-lamb/drumtool/README.md

          # ^ Play the 'SY' instrument.
 This call includes an expression to manipulate the
          #   MIDI note number based on the time.

-         when %5   # Play on notes evenly divisible by %6 (every dotted eighth note) sh 2      # 2/16ths late.
+         when %5   # Play on notes evenly divisible by 5. sh 2      # but play 2/16ths late.

+         reverse   # Play this section in reverse

      #EOF

      This is after the #EOF tag so it's just extra content that isn't